rohannigam/FeeNominalService/Data/Evolve/1.0.0/README.md

 4. **Documentation**: Update this README when adding new migrations or changing the migration strategy.

+5. **Setup Scripts**: Ensure setup scripts have proper permissions and are tested in the target environment.

 ## Troubleshooting

 If a migration fails: